-Fuel pellets generally come in 40-50lb bags, so keep in mind that you will need somewhere dry to store pellet bags, especially if you live in a remote area.
+Pellet fuel generally comes in 40-50lb bags, so keep in mind that you will need somewhere dry to store pellet bags, especially if you live in a remote area.
 On a cold winter you may go through as much as two pellet bags per day!

 Making Your Own Fuel Pellets

 Making your own is possible but can lead to problems if the pellets are not made correctly.
-The home made pellets may crumble and get stuck in the chute, causing efficiency problems or possibly causing the heater to stop working all together.
+The homemade pellets may crumble and get stuck in the chute, causing efficiency problems or possibly causing the heater to stop working altogether.
 In our opinion, making your own fuel pellets is generally not worth it and going for the store bought option is a much better choice.

 Pellet Stove Maintenance

 As with any device that involves heat and electricity, it is important to keep your pellet stove properly maintained.
 This not only ensures that your pellet heater runs as efficiently as possible, following the maintenance guidelines for your stove means your heater will be as safe as any heater can be.

 Maintenance tasks required vary for each model, but we have written up a summary of general maintenance tasks that are required with most pellet stoves below.